-LC Necessity is the Mother of Invention Note
+LC Necessity Is The Mother Of Invention Note

 We’re so uncouth, we didn’t even realize there was such a thing as a “mixing glass” until we set about to mix this drink for ourselves.
-And yet necessity truly is the mother of invention, especially when a cocktail is on the line.
+Yet necessity truly is the mother of invention, especially when a Manhattan cocktail is on the line.
 We think you’ll manage to jury-rig something, too.

 Classic Manhattan Cocktail

 - 3 M

-- 1. Pour the whiskey, vermouth, liqueur, and bitters into a mixing glass.
+Pour the whiskey, vermouth, liqueur, and bitters into a mixing glass.
 Add large cold ice cubes and stir for 40 revolutions.

-- 2. Strain into a chilled cocktail glass.
+Strain into a chilled cocktail glass.
 Garnish with the lemon twist.
 Drink the Manhattan post haste.